rubigdata/bigdata-blog-2019-Jvdjvdjvd/assignment2.md

-Hello dear reader, this is my blog post for Assignemnt 2 - hello hadoop.
+Hello dear reader, this is my blog post for Assignemnt 2 - hello hadoop. more info on the files can be found on: https://github.com/rubigdata/hello-hadoop-2019-Jvdjvdjvd

 # Getting started
 ## Getting the Hadoop Docker